FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ## Write an extension for FreshRSS

 Here we are!
-We've talked about the most useful features of Minz and how to run FreshRSS correctly and it's about time to address the extensions themselves.
+We’ve talked about the most useful features of Minz and how to run FreshRSS correctly and it’s about time to address the extensions themselves.

 An extension allows you to easily add functionality to FreshRSS without having to touch the core of the project directly.

 ### Make it work in Docker

-When working on an extension, it's easier to see it working directly in its environment.
+When working on an extension, it’s easier to see it working directly in its environment.
 With Docker, you can leverage the use of the ```volume``` option when starting the container.
 Hopefully, you can use it without Docker-related knowledge by using the Makefile rule:
 ```sh
 make start extensions="/full/path/to/extension/1 /full/path/to/extension/2"
 ```